 By the way, setting up a VPN on an iPad is roughly the same, so here’s the process for most VPN apps:

-- Download an iOS VPN or get it from the App Store;
+2. Download an iOS VPN or get it from the App Store.

 Manually set up a VPN on an iPhone or iPad

-If you want to set up a VPN on an iOS device manually, you can do that.
-The major upside of a manual setup is that it may give you additional setting control and insight into what’s under the figurative hood.
+Setting up a VPN on an iOS device manually may give you additional setting control and insight into what’s under the figurative hood.

-iPhone 11, iPhone 12, iPhone 13, iPhone 14, and a lot of older iOS devices natively support several VPN protocols.
+iPhone 11, iPhone 12, iPhone 13, iPhone 14, and many older iOS devices natively support several VPN protocols.
 For this example, we’ll be using IKEv2, as it’s currently the best available option, but bear in mind that we have more extensive guides on how to use a VPN on iPhone.

 It’s also worth mentioning that with the change to iOS15, Apple introduced a VPN-like feature called Private Relay.
 It’s only available for iCloud+ subscribers.
 There’s no way to access this feature without an active subscription.

-A VPN connection protects your traffic by sending your data through an encrypted tunnel.
-Private Relay tries to achieve the same by using two different proxies to hide your IP address and online activity.
-If you have an iCloud+ subscription already, it may be a good tool for internet privacy, but I wouldn‘t stop using a VPN with the iOS 15 update just yet.
+If you have an iCloud+ subscription already, it may be a good tool for internet privacy, but I wouldnt stop using a VPN with the latest iOS updates just yet.

 What to consider when securing your iPhone and choosing a VPN provider